Skip to nav Skip to content

 At Moffitt Cancer Center, every patient receives a highly individualized treatment plan and benefits from a number of expert opinions in one place.
 Every surgery for lung cancer is performed by a team of expert lung cancer surgeons, and a patient’s recovery can be enhanced through our wide variety of supportive care options.
 Additionally, surgery, chemotherapy, radiation therapy and clinical trials are all provided in a single, convenient location, so patients can access all of the latest treatment options without having to coordinate appointments at numerous clinics.

 Referrals are not required to consult with the experts at Moffitt about lung cancer surgery.
-To learn more about your options, call 1-888-663-3488 or complete a new patient registration form online.
+To learn more about your options, call 1-888-663-3488 or complete our new patient registration form online.

 Helpful Links: